RiccardoGM/AttacksOnOnlineLearners/README.md

 	Strategies comparison:

-	* The implementation of clairvoyant and reinforcement learning attacks will be uploaded soon.
+	* Clairvoyant and reinforcement learning attacks implemented for the linear regression problem - sigmoidal perceptron and 2-layer NN will be uploaded soon.